 King's Experience Research Award

-All students undertaking King’s Undergraduate Research Fellowships are enrolled on the King’s Experience Research Award, in order to structure and manage an academic output, on the student’s part, from the fellowship.
+Students who have completed the King’s Undergraduate Research Fellowship (KURF) will submit an assessment for the Research Award.
+All students undertaking a Research Fellowship are enrolled on the Research Award, in order to structure and manage their academic output from the fellowship.

 Intended learning outcomes